-How to Impress Your Boss: 11 Action Steps to Become a Superstar Employee – Part 1
+How to Impress Your Boss: Part 1

 Let’s be frank, the phrase “how to impress your boss” may sound self-serving, and it is.
 However, beyond that, it’s also about creating value and being seen as valuable.
 The goal is to rely solely on yourself for your promote-ability and marketability, not your boss or anyone else.
 It is rooted in the recognition that for every one of us there is someone out there who has an impact on our ability to influence, grow, develop and move up in an organization.
 While also developing a customer base that generates growth, stability and potentially, wealth.
 Because of this, gaining and maintaining trust, credibility and respect in your job is essential to your professional well-being.
 That’s what being a superstar employee is all about.
 (This is part 1 of a three article series.)

 Studies have shown that employee engagement and loyalty scores are nearly at all time lows.
 For the past few years, primarily because of recession-induced high unemployment rates, most people have felt just lucky to have a job.
 Because of this, employees have been willing to put up with very difficult working environments and at times, ridiculous expectations from their organizations.
 Employees may put up with these conditions for a while however, many find the line that represents the quality and quantity of work that they must do to keep their jobs and do only that.
 In other words, they save their best “stuff” for themselves.
 That’s the nature of engagement, we can expend the reservoir of effort, commitment, ownership, and excellence on behalf of our employer, or we can quietly hold on to it and do what’s required to meet the basic requirements of the job.

 We see a number of issues in our consulting work, the ones who drive all bosses and companies crazy are the ones who: